Python is amazing.

 Machine code looks different depending on your machine, but bytecode looks the same on all machines.
 One might say that machine code is optimized to your setup.

-Returning to CPython, the toolchain process is as follows:
+Returning to CPython implementation, the toolchain process is as follows:

 - CPython compiles your Python source code into bytecode.